FBW23/ds-databases-playground/TASK_1.md

 * email with max 20 characters.
 Nulls not allowed
 * password with max 40 characters
 * firstname and lastname with max 20 characters.
 Null allowed
-* isAdmin, Boolean field with a default value of 0
+* isAdmin - a boolean field with a default value of 0
 	* Research how to do a boolean field in MySQL + setting a default value for a column

 * Check the structure of the table afterwards using DESCRIBE

 ## MongoDB: Create a database 'users_db' with a collection 'users'